-- 62. All benches placed in the cemetery must be purchased through the Newmarket Town Council Office office.
-Any new unauthorised benches (those not purchased through the official sources) will be removed to a safe compound.
-The owner will be contacted to arrange removal. - 63.
-All unauthorised benches placed in the cemeteries prior to 1 July 2017 will be allowed to remain in the cemetery until they are assessed by the council be no longer fit for purpose.
-At this point the bench would be removed to a safe compound and the owner will be contacted regarding the collection or disposal.
+- 68. All benches placed in either cemetery must be purchased through the cemeteries office.
+Any new unauthorised benches (those not purchased through the cemeteries office) will be removed to a safe compound.
+The owner will be contacted, and removal will be necessary. - 69.
+All unauthorised benches placed in the cemeteries prior to 1 August 2009 will be allowed to remain in the cemetery until they are assessed by the council be no longer fit for purpose.
+At this point, the bench would be removed to a safe compound and the owner will be contacted regarding the collection or disposal.
 Any unauthorised benches will be subject to the same terms and conditions as authorised benches.
-Any replacement benches must be approved and be purchased through Newmarket Town Council Office. - 64.
-Anyone wishing to lease a dedication bench for a predetermined term will be asked to read and sign the terms and conditions set by the Newmarket Town Council office.
-If any of the terms and conditions of the bench lease are broken, then the bench would no longer be included in the maintenance programme and a further leasing period would not be offered. - 65.
-The council may provide memorial benches at various locations within the cemetery, these benches maybe leased for an agreed period.
-The council reserves the right to relocate all benches on site to meet operational needs. - 66.
+Any replacement benches must be approved and be purchased through the cemeteries office. - 70.
+Anyone wishing to lease a dedication bench for a predetermined term will be asked to read and sign the terms and conditions set by the cemeteries office.
+If any of the terms and conditions of the bench lease are broken, then the bench would no longer be included in the maintenance programme and a further leasing period would not be offered. - 71.
+The council may provide memorial benches at various locations within cemeteries these benches maybe leased for an agreed period.
+The council reserves the right to relocate all benches on site to meet operational needs. - 72.
 No other memorial or other items may be placed on the bench.